In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 Anyone in the Brighton and Hove area who is struggling to manage their finances is welcome to contact BHESCo for advice and support.
 We can help to identify available financial support to help you pay off some or all of your debt.
 Different funding pots come and go throughout the year and we cannot guarantee that we will be able to help you at any given time.

-You could be classed as vulnerable if you are disabled or have a long-term health condition, are recovering from an injury, have mental health problems, have children under 5 or are pregnant, have reached your State Pension age.
+You could be eligible if you are disabled or have a long-term health condition, are recovering from an injury, have mental health problems, have children under 5 or are pregnant, have reached your State Pension age.

-Each energy supplier and/or network operator is responsible for maintaining its own Priority Services Register, subject to the definitions of vulnerability.
-No proof of your disability, impairment, or age is required, allowing more people to access PSR benefits.
+Each energy supplier and/or network operator is responsible for maintaining its own Priority Services Register.

 You need to contact your energy supplier to get on the Priority Services Register since each energy supplier and network operator maintains its own register.

-Through a partnership with Brighton and Hove City Council, BHESCo offers free energy improvement surveys to people on a low income or who have a family member who is vulnerable to the cold.
+Through a partnership with Brighton and Hove City Council, Citizens Advice, and UK Power Networks, BHESCo offers free energy improvement surveys to people on a low income or who have a family member who is vulnerable to the cold.

 We can visit your home and install energy saving measures for free such as low-energy lights, draught excluders, and secondary glazing.